siddhu1132/DAEFORESTATION-Exploration/README.md

 SELECT * FROM total_forest_Area_1990;
 ```
-- _What was the total forest area (in sq km) of the world in 2016?
+b _What was the total forest area (in sq km) of the world in 2016?
 Please keep in mind that you can use the country record in the table is denoted as "World"?_
--

 ```sql
 WITH total_forest_area_2016 AS
 (SELECT SUM(forest_area_sqkm) AS total_forest_area_sqkm